 Symptoms/Injuries After Skin Contact: May cause an allergic skin reaction.
+When this product is wet it is corrosive.
 Causes severe irritation which will progress to chemical burns.

 Symptoms/Injuries After Eye Contact: Causes permanent damage to the cornea, iris, or conjunctiva.